-- Blossom Street Bridge;
+- 1. Blossom Street Bridge;

-- 500 yards above the discharge;
+- 2. 500 yards above the discharge;

-- 500 yards below the discharge; and
+- 3. 500 yards below the discharge; and

-• Mill Creek.
+- 4. Mill Creek where it converges with the Congaree River.

 These sampling criteria, sensitivities, and/or locations can be changed without prior NRC Staff approval provided: